nhselect/step1-training/content/user-guide/assessor/2-getting-promoted-to-an-assessor-role-within-the-platform/switching-applications/index.md

 This will take you to the Switch application tab in the blue ribbon, where there are two applications (apps) you can choose from.​

 * **Learning Portal**: If you are enrolled as a Learner on a course (i.e. another list of proficiencies), you will see this and can access them here​
-* **Supervise**: If you are an Educator / Manager or Assessor for any Learners, access to view their progress here​
+* **Supervise**: If you are an Educator/Manager or Assessor for any Learners, access to view their progress here​

 ![](/img/promotion-to-em_2_n.png)